Australasian Cinema > films > Walkabout

 Walkabout (Nicholas Roeg, 1971) prod.
 Si Litvinoff, Max L. Raab & Si Litvinoff Films, wr.
 Edward Bond, novel James Vance Marshall, dp Nicolas Roeg, music John Barry, design Terry Gough, ed.
-Anthony Gibbs, Alan Patillo; Jenny Agutter (Girl), Lucien John [Roeg] (Brother), David Gulpilil (Aboriginal boy), John Meillon, Noelene Brown, Peter Carver, Barry Donnelly; influential UK production about two white Australian children stranded in desert and helped to safety by young Aborigine, played by David Gulpilil; 100 min.
+Anthony Gibbs, Alan Patillo; Jenny Agutter, Lucien John [Roeg], David Gulpilil, John Meillon, Noelene Brown, Peter Carver, Barry Donnelly; influential UK production about two white Australian children stranded in desert and helped to safety by young Aborigine, played by David Gulpilil; 100 min.

 Another view of Australia from a foreigner - before we had any views ourselves - this remains admirably poetic - despite some Roegish exploitation.

-For years (before I saw Beneath Clouds) when ppl asked me what was my “favourite” Australian film, I had a conveniently ready answer: two films whose titles both begin with the letter W, and which were both released in the same annus mirabilis: 1971.
+For years when I was asked which was my 'favourite' Australian film, I had an answer ready: two films whose titles both begin with the letter W, and which were both released in the same annus mirabilis: 1971.
 I mean Walkabout, and Wake in Fright.

 Walkabout was among the first films of the (Oz cinema) Renaissance to be released on DVD, and as soon as I could get it, I listened with fascination to the commentary of director Nicholas Roeg and actor Jenny Agutter.
 Unfortunately there is nothing from the real star of the film, David Gulpilil.